vuejs/babel-plugin-transform-vue-jsx/README.md

 ### Vue directives

-Note that built-in Vue directives are not supported when using JSX.
+Note that almost all built-in Vue directives are not supported when using JSX, the sole exception being `v-show`, which can be used with the `v-show={value}` syntax.
 In most cases there are obvious programmatic equivalents, for example `v-if` is just a ternary expression, and `v-for` is just an `array.map()` expression, etc.

 For custom directives, you can use the `v-name={value}` syntax.
 However, note that directive arguments and modifiers are not supported using this syntax.
 There are two workarounds: